 Any subscription still in a trialing status does not count towards your Monthly Recurring Revenue (MRR), as the subscription is not active and there is no predictable revenue for that subscriber.

 If a subscription transitions from trialing to active, the subscription will then count towards your MRR even if the first invoice is unpaid.
-Eventually, if the subscription is cancelled or marked unpaid due to the unpaid invoice, the subscription will no longer count towards your MRR.
-If this customer has no other active subscriptions, it will also count towards your churn.
+Eventually, if the subscription is cancelled or marked unpaid, the subscription will no longer count towards your MRR and will also count towards your churn.

 Once a subscription is unpaid rather than active, your MRR will decrease by the amount on the subscription.
 If you mark subscriptions as unpaid as your dunning final action, we consider a subscription delinquent at the time the following invoice is generated and automatically closed.
 For example, if you had your final payment attempt on the 8th but don’t bill until the 15th of the month, your subscription will be marked delinquent on the 15th.